rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 The goal of [Sparsey] is to provide a sparse set-based ECS which fully takes advantage of its core data structure.
-An example of this is component storage grouping, a feature which allows getting the best performance possible when iterating over queries which match certain patterns described by the user, at the cost of a performance penalty when inserting or removing components from these storages.
+An example of this is component storage grouping, a feature which allows getting the best performance possible when iterating over queries that match certain patterns described by the user, at the cost of a performance penalty when inserting or removing components from these storages.